-Revenue from DES in 2014 was \$7,327,000, compared to \$8,763,000 in 2013.
-The decrease in revenue in 2014 was due to a reduction in activity on certain care and maintenance projects, and an unfavourable fluctuation in foreign exchange rates applicable on the translation of Canadian dollar revenues.
+Revenue from DES during 2015 was \$7,607,000, compared to \$7,327,000 in 2014.
+In 2015, DES experienced an increase in Canadian dollar revenues due to an increase in activity at certain care and maintenance sites, which was partly offset by the unfavourable fluctuation in foreign exchange rates applicable on the translation of revenues earned in Canadian dollars.